In this blog you will learn:

 Our team has extensive experience providing tinnitus therapy and is now expanding our services to also help with sensitive hearing.
 These are very similar therapeutic interventions and can greatly help with both misophonia and hyperacusis.

-Get Help Dealing With Your Sensitive Hearing
+Get Help Dealing With Your Sensitive Hearing in Houston, Texas

 Are you ready to start tackling your sensitive hearing head-on?
 Memorial Hearing in Houston, TX is here to help.
 Learn more about our hearing services and products.
 You don’t have to keep struggling with discomfort from the sounds around you in everyday life.
 Contact us to schedule an appointment and take your first step toward relief.